-Andreas Bauswein is working in tis working in the field of compact star mergers performing hydrodynamical simulations of these events.
+Andreas Bauswein (Deputy Representative of WA2) is working in tis working in the field of compact star mergers performing hydrodynamical simulations of these events.
 His research focuses on the gravitational wave signal, black-hole formation, the nucleosynthesis and electromagnetic counterparts of mergers.
-AB is in particular interested in the connection between nuclear and high-density matter physics and the observables of neutron star mergers.
+Andreas Bauswein is in particular interested in the connection between nuclear and high-density matter physics and the observables of neutron star mergers.
 In particular, his reserach explores possibilities to detect signatures of the hadron-quark phase transition in neutron star mergers.
 His work is supported by an ERC Starting Grant.

 Jens Braun works at the interface of the theory of the strong interaction, ultracold atomic gases, and low-energy nuclear physics, transferring knowledge and methods between these fields to explain the phase structure and thermodynamics of imbalanced fermionic matter.
 Since 2018 he is a DFG Heisenberg Professor at TU Darmstadt.
 He has published about 60 papers in refereed journals, including 6 papers in Physical Review Letters.
 The complete list can be found on INSPIRE, which also reports more than 3000 citations with h-index 28.

-Yury A. Litvinov is a recognised expert in the application of heavy-ion storage rings for precision experiments with stored, highly-charged heavy stable as well as radioactive ions at the intersection of nuclear structure and atomic physics.
-Furthermore, YL leads a research group pursuing nuclear astrophysics experiments at the ESR and CRYRING facilities of GSI as well as of the future FAIR.
-Internationally, YL is in collaboration boards of all operational heavy-ion storage rings.
-Since 2017, he is an Apl.
-Professor at the University of Heidelberg teaching atomic, nuclear and accelerator physics.
-YL is a co-author of more than 350 publications, which were cited more than 6500 times by more than 2500 scientific articles.
+Yury A. Litvinov (Representative of WA3) is a recognised expert in the application of heavy-ion storage rings for precision experiments with stored, highly-charged heavy stable as well as radioactive ions at the intersection of nuclear structure and atomic physics.
+Furthermore, he leads a research group pursuing nuclear astrophysics experiments at the ESR and CRYRING facilities of GSI as well as of the future FAIR.
+Internationally, Yury A. Litvinov is in collaboration boards of all operational heavy-ion storage rings.
+Since 2017, he is an Associate Professor at the University of Heidelberg teaching atomic, nuclear and accelerator physics.
+He is a co-author of more than 350 publications, which were cited more than 6500 times by more than 2500 scientific articles.

 Alexandre Obertelli works on understanding bound nuclear systems and the in-medium interactions among their constituents.
 He designs and carries experimental programs with radioactive beams at CERN, GSI/FAIR and RIKEN.
 The investigation of nuclei away from stability provides essential information to understand the link between interactions and nuclear-structure phenomena.
 He initiated and has been developing new instruments for high-resolution tracking (MINOS ERC, 2010) and experiments with antiprotons (PUMA ERC, 2018).
 He investigates new experimental approaches to produced and study hypernuclei, very short-lived bound baryonic systems containing strangeness, which tell us more about exotic nuclear matter.
 Since 2018, he is Alexander von Humboldt Professor at TU Darmstadt.